 We may collect information about you:

-- from you when you provide that personal information to us, through any registration, through any contact with us (e.g. telephone call or email), or when you enquire about our services, or use our services; or
+- from you when you provide that personal information to us, through any registration, through any contact with us (e.g. telephone call or email or through our website or social media), or when you enquire about our services, or use our services; or

 - from publicly available information.

-We may also collect personal information about you from third parties where you have authorised this, such as a person who has engaged WFH for our Services on your behalf, other related entities and organisations which provide services to us, including credit reporting agencies, debt collection agencies, identification service providers, hospitals or hospice care, and any other third parties with your consent.
+We may also collect personal information about you from third parties where you have authorised this, such as a person who has engaged PFPNZ on your behalf, or from other related entities and organisations which provide services to us, including credit reporting agencies, debt collection agencies, identification service providers, hospitals or hospice care, doctors or other healthcare providers, and any other third parties with your consent.

 Storage of Personal Information

-We will take reasonable steps to protect and keep secure the personal information we hold; however, no method is completely secure, and we are not responsible for any breach of security caused by external parties.
+We will take reasonable steps to protect and keep secure the personal information we hold; however, we note that no method is completely secure.

 Use of Personal Information